conductor-sdk/conductor-python/README.md

 }
 ```

-Workflows must be registered to the conductor server, use the API to register the greetings workflow from the JSON file above:
+Workflows must be registered to the Conductor server.
+Use the API to register the greetings workflow from the JSON file above:
 ```shell
 curl -X POST -H "Content-Type:application/json" \
 http://localhost:8080/api/metadata/workflow -d @greetings_workflow.json